ontologyportal/SUMOjEdit/README.md

 - You may need to use Oracle Java rather than OpenJDK, if you get a "JRE Load Error"
 - install jEdit from http://jedit.org/index.php?page=download&platform=mac
 - you may need to go to System->Security&Privacy->General and allow this app
+- add to your .bash-profile
+  export JEDIT_HOME=/home/myname/.jedit editing the path to conform to your installation
-- create the directory /Users/myname/workspace
+- create the directory /Users/myname/workspace where "myname" is the name of your home directory
 - Install SigmaKEE as per the README at https://github.com/ontologyportal/sigmakee
 - clone SUMOjEdit into your workspace directory
 - edit build.xml to conform to your paths - note that your jEdit config directory on a